HenrikSamuelsson/2022-Reading-List/rewievs/modern-software-engineering-by-david-farley/modern-software-engineering-by-david-farley.md

 The material presented is in the book is maybe nothing ground breaking but it is presented in a good and clear way albeit sometimes at a very high level.
 There is however some deep dives into actual code snippets.
 The "war stories" that breaks of the ordinary material regularly throughout the book complements the text very well and were both interesting as well as helping out to clarify the material.

 All the software companies that I have worked at could greatly improve the quality and efficiency if managing to get everyone to understand and start following the concepts presented in the book.
-The same goes for me personally I can rarly be disciplined enough to work in the more structured way presented in the book even if it would help me greatly in the long run.
+The same goes for me personally I can rarely be disciplined enough to work in the more structured way presented in the book even if it would help me greatly in the long run.

 A downside about the book is that you can feel a bit like you are left hanging and wonder what to do next now.
 This is because the book is often written at a high level and lacks details.
 On the other hand so will this book in the way it is written be able to be relevant for a long time and might even in the future become one of the classic software development books.